Leaside-High-School-Hack-Club/.github/profile/README.md

 # Leaside Hack Club

-Welcome to the official GitHub organization of the **Leaside Hack Club**! 🎉
+Welcome to the official GitHub organization of the **Leaside High School Hack Club**! 🎉

-We are a student-led club at Leaside, dedicated to promoting programming, hardware projects, and open-source development.
+We are a student-led club at Leaside High School, dedicated to promoting programming, hardware projects, and open-source development.
 Our mission is to create a welcoming community for students who are passionate about technology, whether you're just starting out or already an experienced developer.

 ## About Us